MustcodeQ/SafeGuardAI---AI-Powered-Threat-Detection-Backend/README.md

 ## Features 🚀

 - **File Analysis:** AI-powered malware detection in files based on their hash values .
-- **URL Scanning:** Detects potential phishing attacks in URLs using AI models.
+- **URL Scanning:** Detects potential phishing attacks in URLs using AI models .
 - **RESTful API:** Simple and accessible API endpoints for secure integration.

 ## Installation ⚙️